 Other common errors many students have is they confuse clockwise with counterclockwise when working with rotation questions.
 Many students believe that a line of reflection can only be horizontal or vertical.
 When working with rotations, many students made the common error of not identifying the rotation around a turn centre.

-The student results of the 2018-2019 Nova Scotia Assessment Mathematics in Grade 6 shows the following data:
+The student results of the Nova Scotia Assessments between 2018-2019 and 2019-2020 in Grade 6 shows the following: